asgr/MAML/README.md

 * unit: Unit to use based on successful column name match (only first match is used). [optional]
 * description: Description to add (' ' separator) based on successful column name match. [optional]

-To use the above lookup YAML we can run:
+To use the above example lookup YAML we can run:

 ```r
 lookup = read_yaml(system.file('extdata', 'lookup.yaml', package = "MAML"))